My preliminary sketch for Sly. I will replace the borrowed images (indications of my intentions) on the following pages with my own drawings.

 Freifrau Annette von Droste-Deckenbrock counted herself blessed.

 Her husband having done her the boon of dropping dead, she had settled into widowhood with a prayer of thanks in her heart.
 She had long lived under autocrats, her father lording over her, then her spouse.
-Her newly of-age son was trying to continue in the mold, but she was an independent woman for the first time and would not tolerate his interference in her affairs.
+Her newly of-age son was trying to continue in the mold, but she was free as a bird for the first time and would not tolerate his interference in her affairs.

 This was an era in which rapidly sequential pregnancies were the norm.
 Annette, having fulfilled her husband’s core requirement early by producing a healthy son, subsequently squeezing out three babes stillborn, or dead in infancy or soon thereafter, in her dotage (in terms of fecundity) finally having achieved a second success in the form of a surviving girl-child, treasured the latecomer as a miracle, a comfort to her old age, and an ornament to be polished and displayed.